MarinaFroes/RDND-project3-mobile-flashcards/README.md

 ## Started code provided by Udacity

 - There was no started code provided by Udacity.
-- I built a React native/Redux front end for the application using the [expo init](https://facebook.github.io/react-native/docs/getting-started) to bootstrap the project.
+- I built a React native/Redux front end for the application using the [expo-cli](https://facebook.github.io/react-native/docs/getting-started) to bootstrap the project.

 ## How to install and use it?